openstack/python-novaclient/doc/source/cli/nova.rst

 ``--delete-on-termination``
   Specify that the volume should be deleted when the server is destroyed.
+  It is mutually exclusive with '--no-delete-on-termination'.
   (Supported by API versions '2.85' - '2.latest')

 ``--no-delete-on-termination``
   Specify that the attached volume should not be deleted when the server is destroyed.
+It is mutually exclusive with '--delete-on-termination'.
   (Supported by API versions '2.85' - '2.latest')

 .. _nova_bash-completion: